ecabreja623/PutMeOn/README.md

 - Use Swagger, pydoc and good docstrings for documentation
 - Use Travis as the CI/CD pipeline
 - Use Heroku to deploy the app

+- Users can create a profile page using the '/create_page' endpoint
+    - users must pass a unique username
+    - this will add to the database a dictionary containing initial information about a user
+        - number of friends
+        - list of friends
+        - number of playlists
+        - list of playlists
+- Users can create playlists using the '/create_playlist'
+    - users must pass playlist name
+    - user must already exist
+- Users can delete their playlist using the 'delete_playlist' endpint
+- Users can search for their friend using the 'search' endpoint
+    - user must pass their friend's username